luisdiogo2071317/azure-docs.pt-pt/articles/cognitive-services/Custom-Speech-Service/cognitive-services-custom-speech-glossary.md

 ### <a name="transcription"></a>Transcrição

-Transcrição: O elemento de texto resultante do processo de uma parte do arquivo. wav de áudio
+Transcrição: A parte do texto que os resultados do processo de uma parte do arquivo. wav de áudio

 ## <a name="u"></a>U